Atlantic County Institute of Technology

 The Atlantic County Institute of Technology (ACIT) is a four-year countywide vocational public high school serving students in ninth through twelfth grades from Atlantic County, in the U.S. state of New Jersey, as part of the Atlantic County Vocational School District.
 ACIT is located on a 58 acre campus in the Mays Landing area of Hamilton Township.
-The school was constructed in 1974 and underwent a major renovation in 1994 and 2009-2011.
+The school was constructed in 1974 and underwent a major renovation in 1994 and 2009–2011.
+The school constructed a new building, with the project beginning in 2023 and being completed in 2026.

-As of the 2023–24 school year, the school had an enrollment of 1,805 students and 149.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
-There were 814 students (45.1% of enrollment) eligible for free lunch and 236 (13.1% of students) eligible for reduced-cost lunch.
+As of the 2024–2025 school year, the school had an enrollment of 1,852 students and 150.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
+There were 957 students (51.7% of enrollment) eligible for free lunch and 203 (11.0% of students) eligible for reduced-cost lunch.

-Due to a recent influx of students attending the school, the freshmen are now located in the South Wing, a separate building located behind the main campus that runs parallel to the New Jersey Motor Vehicle Commission.

-The school offers eight Academy programs, six Career Technical programs, and the recently added Academy of Aviation Studies.
-Shared-time students attend vocational programs at ACIT for part of the day, while receiving their academic instruction at one of the public high schools in the county.
-As of the 2016-2017 school year, the Academy of Aviation Studies was introduced and students in the program are bused to Atlantic Cape Community College daily.
-The students in the Aviation program are taught regular high school courses, along with the Academy.
+The school offers 16 career programs, also known as Academies.
+As of the 2016–2017 school year, the Academy of Aviation Studies was introduced and students in the program are bused to Atlantic Cape Community College daily.
+The students in the Aviation program take regular high school courses within the school.
 ACIT has articulation agreements with Atlantic Cape Community College, allowing students in certain programs to earn as many as 15 college credits for courses taken at ACIT.
 The school has a similar partnership with Camden County College for students in the dental assistant program.

-The school is planning on expanding its space by building a new facility.
-The 133,000-square-foot, three-story multipurpose building will include 16 labs as well as ancillary and administrative space.
-It will allow for an additional 425 students, an increase of 25% over the current capacity.
+On May 2026, the school opened a brand-new 130,000-square-foot building, known as the Career & Technical Education (CTE) Building.
+This was a $53.5 million investment that will allow for an additional 450 students to attend each year.
+The three-story building features 16 specialized CTE labs and shared learning spaces designed to reflect today’s workplaces.

 Awards, recognition and rankings

-During the 2008-09 school year, Atlantic County Institute of Technology was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
+During the 2008–2009 school year, Atlantic County Institute of Technology was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 Schooldigger.com ranked the school 29th out of 396 public high schools statewide in its 2013 rankings (an increase of 9 positions from the 2012 ranking), which were based on the combined percentage of students classified as proficient or above on the mathematics (95.0%) and language arts literacy (100.0%) components of the High School Proficiency Assessment (HSPA).

 The Atlantic County Institute of Technology was recognized in the National Rankings of Best High Schools by U.S. News & World Report and was awarded a bronze medal "based on their performance on state assessments and how well they prepare students for college."